otis22/dog-wheelchair/README.md

 Print all details from /wheelchair-stl

-corner_holder_8.stl - 8 need parts
+corner_holder_8.stl - "8" means need 8 pieces

 For frame: 8mm alu tube.
 For my dog I use 2m tube.